tentone/car-tracker-ionic/README.md

 ### Features

  - Manage multiple GPS car trackers.
+ - Set multiple parameter of the tracker (speed limit, sleep time, password, distance alarm, etc)
- - Store and list messages exchanged with the car tracker.
+ - Manage and list messages exchanged with the car tracker and keep track of SMS cost.
- - Export stored data as file for backup
+ - Export stored data as file for backup as JSON.